 Enter in Little Friends: Dogs & Cats, a new virtual pet simulator available exclusively for Nintendo Switch.
 The game may not have gotten much coverage leading up to its release, but stands out at a time when Big N can’t be bothered to make a new pet sim.

 And while the pet sim manages to hit a few high notes, it ultimately falls into many of the same trappings of its predecessors, while also struggling to get past some of its own.
-In this review I’ll be evaluating the game’s overall quality and content offerings in order to help you decide whether it’s worth your time and money.
+In this review, I’ll be evaluating the game’s overall quality and content offerings to help you decide whether it’s worth your time and money.